-- 1. Patient is admitted with an acute abdomen.
-The patient is sent to the OR for an exploratory laparotomy (XLAP) where there is a finding of an abscess due to ruptured appendix and an appendix surgery (APPY) is performed.
-Patient returns two weeks later and meets criteria for an organ/space IAB SSI.
-The PATOS field would be selected as YES since an abscess was noted at time of surgery in the same tissue level as the subsequent SSI. - Patient is admitted with a ruptured diverticulum and a colon surgery (COLO) is performed.
-In the OR note the surgeon documents that there are multiple abscesses in the intraabdominal cavity.
+- A patient undergoes an XLAP where there is a finding of a ruptured appendix and an APPY is performed.
+Two weeks later the patient meets criteria for an organ/space IAB SSI.
+The PATOS field would be selected as YES since a ruptured appendix was noted at time of surgery in the same tissue level as the subsequent SSI. - During a COLO procedure the surgeon documents that there are multiple abscesses in the intraabdominal cavity.
 Patient returns three weeks later and meets criteria for a superficial incisional SSI.
-The PATOS field would be selected as NO since there was no documentation of evidence of infection of the superficial tissues at time of the COLO surgery.

-- 3. During an unplanned cesarean section (CSEC) the surgeon nicks the bowel and there is contamination of the intraabdominal cavity.
-One week later the patient returns and meets criteria for an organ/space OREP SSI.
+The PATOS field would be selected as NO since there was no documentation of evidence of infection of the superficial tissues at time of the COLO. - During a CSEC the surgeon nicks the bowel and there is contamination of the intraabdominal cavity.
+One week later the patient meets criteria for an organ/space OREP SSI.
 The PATOS field would be selected as NO since there was no documentation of evidence of infection at the time of the CSEC.
-The colon nick was a complication but there was no infection present at time of surgery. - 4.
-Patient undergoes a foot amputation (AMP) due to "dry-gangrene" of the foot from chronic ischemia.
+The colon nick was a complication but there was no infection present at time of surgery. - Patient undergoes an AMP due to "dry-gangrene" of the foot from chronic ischemia.
 The patient returns two weeks later and meets criteria for a deep incisional SSI.
 The PATOS field would be selected as NO since there was no documentation of evidence of infection at time of the AMP.
-The word gangrene is not sufficient to qualify for infection.
+The word gangrene is not sufficient for infection.